stradivari1390/SearchEngine/README.md

 ## Configuration
 The application can be configured by modifying the application.yaml file.
 Here are the important configuration options:

 **indexing-settings:** This section contains a list of sites to index.
-Each site must have a URL and a name.
+Each site must have a URL without "www" and a name.

 **batchsize:** The number of items to process in a batch.